Becton, Dickinson and (NYSE:BDX) Releases FY23 Earnings Guidance

 Analyst Upgrades and Downgrades

-A number of research analysts have recently issued reports on the company.
-Morgan Stanley raised their price objective on Becton, Dickinson and from $290.00 to $295.00 and gave the company an overweight rating in a research note on Friday, February 3rd.
-Piper Sandler raised Becton, Dickinson and from a neutral rating to an overweight rating and raised their target price for the stock from $260.00 to $290.00 in a research note on Friday.
-Evercore ISI cut their target price on Becton, Dickinson and from $280.00 to $275.00 and set an outperform rating on the stock in a research note on Tuesday, April 4th.
-Finally, StockNews.com assumed coverage on Becton, Dickinson and in a research note on Thursday, March 16th.
-They issued a buy rating on the stock.
-One investment analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat, Becton, Dickinson and currently has an average rating of Moderate Buy and an average price target of $275.78.
+A number of equities analysts have recently issued reports on the stock.
+StockNews.com began coverage on shares of Becton, Dickinson and in a report on Thursday, March 16th.
+They issued a buy rating for the company.
+Piper Sandler upgraded Becton, Dickinson and from a neutral rating to an overweight rating and upped their price target for the stock from $260.00 to $290.00 in a report on Friday.
+Morgan Stanley upped their target price on Becton, Dickinson and from $290.00 to $295.00 and gave the company an overweight rating in a report on Friday, February 3rd.
+Finally, Evercore ISI decreased their price objective on shares of Becton, Dickinson and from $280.00 to $275.00 and set an outperform rating on the stock in a research report on Tuesday, April 4th.
+One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and an average price target of $275.78.

 Becton, Dickinson and Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 30th.
-Stockholders of record on Friday, June 9th will be issued a dividend of $0.91 per share.
-The ex-dividend date of this dividend is Thursday, June 8th.
-This represents a $3.64 annualized dividend and a dividend yield of 1.43%.
-Becton, Dickinson and’s payout ratio is 68.29%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
+Shareholders of record on Friday, June 9th will be paid a dividend of $0.91 per share.
+This represents a $3.64 dividend on an annualized basis and a yield of 1.43%.
+The ex-dividend date is Thursday, June 8th.
+Becton, Dickinson and’s dividend payout ratio is currently 68.29%.

-A number of hedge funds have recently added to or reduced their stakes in the company.
-Moneta Group Investment Advisors LLC raised its holdings in Becton, Dickinson and by 95,813.8% in the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 4,045,643 shares of the medical instruments supplier’s stock worth $1,028,807,000 after acquiring an additional 4,041,425 shares during the last quarter.
-Norges Bank purchased a new position in Becton, Dickinson and in the 4th quarter worth approximately $697,398,000.
-Mackenzie Financial Corp raised its holdings in Becton, Dickinson and by 2.8% in the 4th quarter.
-Mackenzie Financial Corp now owns 2,723,862 shares of the medical instruments supplier’s stock worth $692,678,000 after acquiring an additional 75,407 shares during the last quarter.
-Goldman Sachs Group Inc. raised its holdings in Becton, Dickinson and by 49.2% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,012,078 shares of the medical instruments supplier’s stock worth $269,213,000 after acquiring an additional 333,546 shares during the last quarter.
-Finally, Royal Bank of Canada raised its holdings in Becton, Dickinson and by 33.0% in the 1st quarter.
-Royal Bank of Canada now owns 954,814 shares of the medical instruments supplier’s stock worth $253,980,000 after acquiring an additional 237,004 shares during the last quarter.
-87.08% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+Moneta Group Investment Advisors LLC lifted its stake in shares of Becton, Dickinson and by 95,813.8% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 4,045,643 shares of the medical instruments supplier’s stock valued at $1,028,807,000 after purchasing an additional 4,041,425 shares in the last quarter.
+Norges Bank purchased a new stake in Becton, Dickinson and during the fourth quarter worth approximately $697,398,000.
+Mackenzie Financial Corp raised its stake in shares of Becton, Dickinson and by 2.8% in the 4th quarter.
+Mackenzie Financial Corp now owns 2,723,862 shares of the medical instruments supplier’s stock valued at $692,678,000 after acquiring an additional 75,407 shares during the period.
+Goldman Sachs Group Inc. lifted its holdings in shares of Becton, Dickinson and by 49.2% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 1,012,078 shares of the medical instruments supplier’s stock valued at $269,213,000 after acquiring an additional 333,546 shares in the last quarter.
+Finally, Royal Bank of Canada increased its holdings in Becton, Dickinson and by 33.0% in the 1st quarter.
+Royal Bank of Canada now owns 954,814 shares of the medical instruments supplier’s stock valued at $253,980,000 after purchasing an additional 237,004 shares in the last quarter.
+87.08% of the stock is currently owned by institutional investors and hedge funds.

 Becton, Dickinson and Company Profile